BetaLixT/KiaraMillionToolkit/origin-parser/origin-parser/origin-parser/originstories.md

 It all started on the day of my birth, both of my parents failed to show up.
 Ok, enough joking around. (sorry, if there’s cringe)

 I first started watching Hololive around a month before the debut of Gen 5.
 Started by watching Fubuki, then Coco, never having thought to watch the others.
 When Gen 5 debuted, I expanded a little and began to watch them, mostly Botan as she played a lot of FPS games.
 Still, I didn’t really put much thought into Hololive.
 I only watched them when I felt like it at that point in time.
 Then, the EN branch debuted.
 I subbed to all of them as I thought, “Hey, might as well support the new branch”.
 I watched all of the debuts live, even with the trouble of waking up early in the morning because of time zones.
 Due to the EN branch, I did keep on coming back to watch Hololive.
 I would watch Ame because FPS games, Gura not so much but the karaoke was fun, Calli ..well, she didn’t really stream much at first but it’s understandable.
 Ina- I really can’t because she streams super early for me.
 Then, there’s Kiara.
 I admit, she didn’t really attract me much at first.
 However, the more I watched her, the more my love for her grew.
 I want to support her as much as I can.
 Just watching her brings joy to me.
 Her personality keeps drawing me in.
 Then, I discovered pre-chat.
 God, the pre-chat was wholesome and fun.
 Seeing how everyone there was super friendly to one another and how they supported Kiara really sealed the deal for me.
 I realized that all of this happened due to one incredibly amazing and talented individual.
 Because of her just being her, she managed to create such an amazing community that really supports her and just wishes the best things for her.
 Don’t get me started on the way she interacts with her fans.
 She really loves her fans as much as her fans love her.
 I’m proud to be a part of KFP and I’m proud that we are one big happy cu—family.

-# KIRYU

-Found Hololive when Fubuki did her Scatman thing, subbed for haha funnies, went back to Twitch to watch Dark Souls for a couple months, got bored and looked up dark souls on Youtube and found Haato Dark Souls, subbed to her, Ayame, Flare, Aqua and Pekora, stayed for Haato Minecraft

-Simped a bit, got glued to FFXIV, kept an eye on holo through clips, started simping again but for Matsuri and Pekora

-A few months of that EN popped up and subbed to them all 3 days before debut, mostly excited for Kiara cause the interesting design and the eyes

-Debut hits, accent won me over, personality too

-Why Kiara tho, mostly cause she's one of us, and her energy is crazy how it affects others

 # TYROKI